Jordan Spieth betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+PONTE VEDRA BEACH, FLORIDA - MARCH 12: Jordan Spieth of the United States plays his shot from the ninth tee prior to THE PLAYERS Championship on the Stadium Course at TPC Sawgrass on March 12, 2025 in Ponte Vedra Beach, Florida.
+(Photo by Jared C. Tilton/Getty Images)

-Jordan Spieth missed the cut at the Sony Open in Hawaii in his most recent appearance in 2023.
-He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on making the weekend this time around in the 2026 Sony Open in Hawaii.
+Jordan Spieth missed the cut in his most recent appearance at the Sony Open in Hawaii in 2023.
+He'll return to Waialae Country Club Jan.
+15-18 with hopes of improving his performance at the 2026 Sony Open in Hawaii.

 Spieth's recent history at the Sony Open in Hawaii